The Szendrei Expansion of Restriction Semigroupoids

-On the one hand, left restriction semigroups appeared as a generalization for left PP monoids used in the homological classification of semigroups.
+On the one hand, left restriction semigroups appeared as a generalization for left PP monoids used in the homological classification of semigroups \cite{fountain1977}.
 In some works, they are also referred to as \emph{weakly left $E$-ample semigroups}.
 The class of left restriction semigroups includes, for example, the semigroup of partial left maps \( \mathcal{PT}^{op}(X) \) of a set \( X \), as well as all inverse semigroups.
-Further details on left restriction semigroups can be found in C. Hollings' survey in \cite{hollings2009PP}.
+Further details on left restriction semigroups can be found in C. Hollings' survey \cite{hollings2009PP}.
 On the other hand, left restriction categories arose from dominical categories, introduced to achieve an algebratization of Gödel's generalized incompleteness theorem, in the context of theoretical computer science.
-Several examples of restriction categories can be found in the work of J. Cockett and D. Lack \cite{cockett2002restriction}.
+Several examples of restriction categories can be found in the work of J. Cockett and S. Lack \cite{cockett2002restriction}.
 By defining left restriction semigroupoids, we also encompass inverse semigroupoids, which, in general, may not fall within the scope of either left restriction semigroups or categories.
 Some properties concerning inverse semigroupoids and its intrinsic relationship with groupoids can be found in \cite{tamusiunas2023inverse}.